MikeLiuAir00/10x_sequence_analysis_pipeline/README.md

     - Demultiplexing: Cell Ranger's mkfastq or Illumina's bcl2fastq

-      - for now demultiplex python software
+      - demultiplex python software is used

         Since the sample data are all from the same sample index, demultiplexing only generate one file(SI-GA-A6)